Utah

 What we're doing

-We’re fighting against legislative attempts to codify Trump’s Grand Staircase-Escalante cuts, which would block our legal challenges to them.
+We’re fighting against legislative attempts to undo protections for Grand Staircase-Escalante National Monument.
 We’re also fighting proposals that seek to prevent future protection of places like Grand Staircase-Escalante as national monuments.

 What you can do